hanya/MRI/data/en/Overview.md

+# MRI Overview

 MRI (My Reflection and Introspection) is an UNO object browser.
 Properties, Methods, Interfaces and Services information are shown about a passed target of an UNO object.
 All value types are shown in UNO type.

 * Properties can be get and set.
 * You can call method directly with its arguments which can be described in string type.